 I have tested the whole wheat coffee cake recipe with spelt and whole wheat flours, both cakes turned out amazing.
 I used only 1/2 cup maple syrup per entire recipe.

 This coconut drizzle is to-die-for.
 Looks like icing, doesn’t it?!
-I first learnt about it from my friend Miryam @ Eat Good 4 Life when she made Apple Coffee Cake Jumbo Muffins.
+I first learnt about it from my friend Miryam @ Eat Good 4 Life.
 What a brilliant idea!

 You can use any canned milk, light or full fat.
 It adds another layer of deliciousness to this whole wheat coffee cake.